SzokeMark-Andor/benchmark_sql_engines/README.md

 - **Scripts and notebooks**
   - `benchmark_local/run_sf1.sh` and `run_sf10.sh` – main driver scripts to prepare data, launch containers, and execute all 30 queries three times.
 They also handle log capture and error checking.
   - `benchmark_local/benchmark_local.ipynb` – a Jupyter notebook demonstrating how to merge results, compute medians and geometric means, and generate charts.
-Running this notebook will reproduce the plots discussed in our conversations.
   - `benchmark_local/docker-compose.yml` – defines the container services (one per engine) and network configuration.
 Adjust resource limits here if certain containers crash due to memory constraints.
   - `benchmark_local/dremio_smoke_test.sh` – a smoke test used to confirm Dremio connectivity and query execution before running the full benchmark.
   - **Audit query revisions** – updated SQL files with minor fixes for consistent semantics across engines (e.g., replacing unsupported functions or syntax).
 These revised queries are the ones executed during the benchmarks.